weimin581/demo_DRED_DIP/README.md

-# demo_DRED-DIP
-# Deep Image Prior (DIP) has emerged as a powerful image restoration technique, but it still faces limitations.
-# Particularly, DIP struggles when handling complex degradation scenarios involving mixed image artifacts.
-# To address this limitation, we propose a novel technique to enhance Deep Image Prior's performance in handling mixed image degradation.
-# Our approach leverages additional priors and incorporates advanced regularization methods into the optimization process of DIP.
-# Experimental results demonstrate the effectiveness of our proposed improvement, showing significant improvements in restoring images corrupted by mixed degradation.
-# We compare our method against state-of-the-art approaches and highlight its superiority in terms of both visual quality and quantitative metrics.
-# Our research provides a valuable enhancement to the Deep Image Prior framework, offering a more robust solution for image restoration in
-# challenging mixed degradation scenarios.
+Deep Image Prior (DIP) is a powerful unsupervised learning image restoration technique.
+However, DIP struggles when handling complex degradation scenarios involving mixed image artifacts.
+To address this limitation, we propose a novel technique to enhance DIP’s performance in handling mixed image degradation.
+Our method leverages additional deep denoiser, which is deployed as a denoising engine in the regularization by denoising (RED) framework.
+A new objective function is constructed by combining DIP with RED, and solved by the alternating direction method of multiplier (ADMM) algorithm.
+Our method explicitly learns a more comprehensive representation of the underlying image structure and being robust to different types of degradation.
+Experimental results demonstrate the effectiveness of our method, showing effective improvements in restoring images corrupted by mixed degradation on several image restoration tasks, such as image inpainting, super-resolution and deblurring.